Not enough really happened this week to justify a day-by-day recap, so I’ll just free form it this time.

 I almost teared up and I haven’t even read the darn thing.
 Poor kid.
 I didn’t mean to traumatize him with free reading time.
 This author has other books about dogs, but now I’m a little nervous about getting them.
 Maybe he’s gone on a dog killing spree that I want no part of.
 I’m pretty sure I’m taking this harder than Alex did.
 It was just all so shocking!

 Ryan whined a lot this week.
 Alex had a den meeting and earned his Bobcat badge.
 Cooper learned to say ‘apple.’
 Josh did baby stuff.
 Those are the highlights, people.
 Have a great weekend!

-This post is linked up to Weekly Wrap-Up at Weird Unsocialized Homeschoolers.
+Linked up at Weird Unsocialized Homeschoolers.

 This post contains affiliate links.
 See my legal disclosures for details.